databrickslabs/mosaic/docs/source/usage/install-gdal.rst

     :param to_fuse_dir: Path to write out the init script for GDAL installation;
                         default is "/Workspace/Shared/geospatial/mosaic/gdal/jammy".
     :type to_fuse_dir: str
-    :param with_mosaic_pip: Whether to configure a script that pip installs databricks-mosaic, fixed to the current version; default is False.
-    :type with_mosaic_pip: bool
-    :param with_ubuntugis: Whether to use ubuntugis ppa for GDAL instead of built-in;
-                           default is False.
-    :type with_ubuntugis: bool
-    :param script_out_name: name of the script to be written;
+    :param script_out_name: Name of the script to be written; default is “mosaic-gdal-init.sh”.
-                            default is "mosaic-gdal-init.sh".
     :type script_out_name: str
-    :param override_mosaic_version: String value to use to override the mosaic version to install, e.g. "==0.4.0" or "<0.5,>=0.4"; default is None.
+    :param jni_so_copy: Whether to copy shared object to fuse dir and config script to use; default is False.
-    :type override_mosaic_version: str
-    :rtype: bool
+    :type jni_so_copy: bool

     :example: